Donald Trump 2016 presidential campaign: 2005 Access Hollywood video tape

 Video and accompanying audio were released by The Washington Post on October 7, 2016, in which Trump referred obscenely to women in a 2005 conversation with Billy Bush while they were preparing to film an episode of Access Hollywood.
 Trump said that he could grab women "by the pussy" and get away with it, because he is a "star".
 The audio was met with a reaction of disbelief and disgust from the media.
 Following the revelation, Trump's campaign issued an apology, stating that the video was of a private conversation from "many years ago".

 The incident was condemned by numerous prominent Republicans.
 RNC Chairman Reince Priebus said "No woman should ever be described in these terms or talked about in this manner.
 Ever."
 Mitt Romney tweeted "Hitting on married women?
 Condoning assault?
 Such vile degradations demean our wives and daughters and corrupt America's face to the world."
 John Kasich called the remarks "indefensible."
 Jeb Bush called them "reprehensible."
 Speaker of the House Paul Ryan disinvited Trump to participate in a campaign event for Ryan in Wisconsin, saying that he was "sickened" by Trump's comments.
 Three days later Ryan indicated that he would no longer defend or support Trump's presidential campaign, and in a highly unusual move he freed down-ticket congressional members to use their own judgement, saying "you all need to do what's best for you and your district."
 Trump's wife Melania called Trump's words "offensive" and "inappropriate."
 By October 8 several dozen Republicans had called for Trump to withdraw from the campaign and let Pence head the ticket.
 Trump insisted he would never drop out.

-Several hours after the initial report by The Washington Post, the Trump campaign released a video statement in response to the controversy, in which Trump apologized, stating that "Anyone who knows me knows these words don't reflect who I am.
+Several hours after the initial report by The Washington Post, the Trump campaign released a video statement in which Trump stated that "Anyone who knows me knows these words don't reflect who I am.
 I said it, I was wrong, and I apologize."
 Towards the end of the statement Trump also said that "there is a big difference between the words and actions", and then went on to say that "Bill Clinton has actually abused women and Hillary has bullied, attacked, shamed, and intimidated his victims".
 This apology was criticized severely by the media and members of the public as being insincere and attempting to divert the problem at hand with unsubstantiated accusations against his political opponents.
 Trump replied that "thousands and thousands" of supporters sent him letters after the controversial video was published.